TheRealJeff/EngineeringVault/Component Information/Diodes.md

 ## TVS
 Used for short overvoltage protection.

+Can be used as overvoltage protection for sustained loads if a current-limiting resistor is used, especially for digital I/O.

 Reverse standoff voltage: voltage at which point it is suppressed **MOST IMPORTANT VALUE**